mrismanaziz/Reforestation/README.md

-## Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.